Hey Friends!

 - You’ve had symptoms for greater than six months.

-- You’ve had a colonoscopy, and the results came back negative.
+- You’ve had a colonoscopy, and the results came back negative or only showed inflammation.

-- You wish to get off medication that you are currently using to control symptoms.
+- You wish to get off the medication that you are currently using to control symptoms.

 - You’ve tried other ways to fight inflammation without full relief.